tableau/server-client-python/docs/docs/samples.md

   prompted for a password for the user account that you enter.

 Additionally, some of the samples require that you enter other arguments when you run them.
-For more information about the arguments required by a particular sample, run the sample without arguments to see the help output.
+For more information about the arguments required by a particular sample, run the sample with the `-h` flag to see the help output.

 For example, if you run the following command:

 ```
-python samples/publish_workbook.py
+python samples/publish_workbook.py -h
 ```

 You might see that you need to enter a server address, a user name, and a file path for the workbook that you want to